calebthebrewer/sa.muel.be-hugo/content/portfolio/cirqus-demo.md

 There is an extra view that keeps statistics of bookings per room per quarter.
 This view is rendered to **MongoDB**, so you also need a local MongoDB server.

+There are a few code diagrams to visualize how each layer interacts with the other layers.

+I created 4 branches with the 4 steps you have to take when developing a domain driven designed project.

 ## Slides

 With that demo also goes a presentation (in Dutch) which you can download [right here](https://onedrive.live.com/redir?resid=B5240A36EC9AE039!485572&authkey=!AFa6VJYzeHPv4hI&ithint=file%2cpptx).
 Let me know if the link is broken (I tend to move my files in my OneDrive around quite a lot).